justicedealer/justicedealt/README.md

 i can come off as insensitive &/or annoying . just straight up tell me , im a reasonable person

-i barely use or need tonetags unless asked 　ᛝᛝ 　heavily attached 2 broker
+i barely use or need tonetags unless asked 　ᛝᛝ 　im a heavy multishipper + rarepair-er

 happily [taken](https://github.com/endearr) ♥︎♥︎!! i wont mention it much , but just keep that in mind
 </h5>